PhotonicGluon/Video-To-Captions/README.md

 # Video-To-Captions
-A Program that helps convert a video and a transcript into a captions file with timestamps.
+A Program that helps convert a media file and a transcript into a captions file with timestamps.

 ## Longer Description
 This program aims to help cut down time on creating captions for videos which have a fixed transcript.

 Creating captions for videos is sometimes a long and labourious process, so I've made this program to help relieve some *pain* from the video creator.

+Sometimes, you just have a static visual for your video and it is the audio file which contains the audio data.
+This program also supports this by including an "audio only" option.

 ## Requirements
 - FFmpeg (install it using your system's package manager, **not using PIP**)